 You will be bystanders to a formal ceremony to lock up the tower, you will stand in silence, save when the Yeoman Warder instructs, and you will be told to cry out God Save the Queen!

-Then you will squeeze out though a small medieval door to stand back out in modern city and with a story to delight everyone over dinner.
+Then you will squeeze out through a small medieval door to stand back out in the modern city and with a story to delight everyone over dinner.
 So even if you’re not sure about it, book tickets, because frankly, if you don’t, then later decide you want to, the waiting list could be years long.

 Tickets will be available on Friday from here.

 You can request up to six tickets, so find some friends and have an evening of it.
-Tickets are free, however there is a £1 fee to cover the booking administration costs.
+Tickets are free, however, there is a £1 fee to cover the booking administration costs.